ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - a - Functions Advanced.md

   Notes:
   - some concepts could even be moved for tomorrow (ex. clearTimout, clearInterval...)
-  - arrow functions: can be explained after "function expressions"
+  - consider doing together all ways of creating functions (ie. arrow functions can be explained after "function expressions")

 --->